andrealommen/PHY309/lectures/allChapt3.md

 naturally gets you Legendre Polynomials.
 Note that you don't need boundary conditions to use a multipole expansion, because the multipole expansion is actually a formula for the potential given a particular charge distribution.

+When would you do this?
+(Ethan asked this question after class on Friday).
+Here's my tentative answer (we may want to adjust it over the course of the semester).
+If you have a weird charge distribution and you don't actually want the exact potential, but just an approximation, this would be a good method.
+You would only keep the first couple of terms.